 Eastern Redcedar- Juniperus virginiana

 A narrow, medium-sized tree with both scale-like and longer, sharply three-sided, needle-like leaves.
 Heartwood is aromatic and of rose-brown color.
 It’s light, strong, durable, and widely used for cedar chests.
-Outer bark is used for tinder and in flint-and-steel and sunglass fire sets.
+The outer bark is used for tinder and in flint-and-steel and sunglass fire sets.

 Northern White-cedar- Thuja occidentalis

-A medium-sized tree with leaves that are scale-like.
-Wood is soft, light-colored and durable.
+A medium-sized tree with scale-like leaves.
+Wood is soft, light-colored, and durable.
 Provide favorite winter quarters and food for deer.
 Cottontail rabbits also eat the twigs and foliage; red squirrels and many songbirds consume the seeds.

 Dogwood Family (Cornaceae)

 Black Tupelo– Nyssa sylvatica

 A tree with dark, deeply checkered bark.
 The wood was used for pipes that carried brine to the salt works of Syracuse.

 Flowering Dogwood- Cornus florida